 What Happens if My ERISA Claim Is Denied?

-If your ERISA accidental death and dismemberment claim is denied, you have 180 days from the date of the denial to file an administrative appeal with the insurance provider.
+If the insurance company denies your ERISA accidental death and dismemberment claim, you have 180 days from the date of the denial to file an administrative appeal with the insurance provider.
 During this time, you should submit any additional evidence and documentation that supports your claim.

 Mistakes during the appeals process can harm your chances of success.
 If you haven’t already hired a lawyer, now is the time.
 An experienced ERISA attorney can help you prepare your appeal, gather supporting evidence, and ensure all required documents are completed and submitted on time.

 If your administrative appeal is unsuccessful, your attorney can help you file a lawsuit in federal court.
-The judge will typically review your case based on the existing administrative record.
-That means it is very important to include as much information as possible with your initial appeal.
+The judge will typically review your case based on the existing administrative record, so we must include as much information as we can with your initial appeal.
+We know how to appeal an ERISA accidental death and dismemberment insurance claim denial, so reach out today.

 Complete a Free Case Evaluation form now